queer-community-allies/queer-community-allies/events/index.md

 - **CANCELLED** QPR Training.
 3/25 @ 7-8:30pm.
 Question, Persuade, Refer for suicide prevention.
 Taught by Communities That Care.
 A wonderful, free, educational evening for parents, caregivers, nonprofit workers, and friends.

-- Inter-GSA Meet 4/23 @ 2:30-5:00pm.
+- **CANCELLED** Inter-GSA Meet 4/23 @ 2:30-5:00pm.
 “Learn From Each Other” For GSA students, club advisors & admin in north Utah County + neighbors.
 Snacks, Q&A, games, socializing, free swag & more!
 More info soon.

 - Our 1st Birthday!
 7/20 @ 6-10pm Picnic & Pool Party at the Lehi Legacy Center.
 More details to come.